fccdsicapstone/etl/README.md

 # Postgresql setup
 You can connect to Postgresql from [pgAdmin 4](https://www.pgadmin.org/).
 Let's insert all the data into `broadband` database under `raw` schema.
 Once we cleanup each data set, we can move them to `public` schema.

+As far as the SQL
+naming convention, let's follow [this standard](https://stackoverflow.com/a/2878408/3128336).
+We write table name as `lower_case_with_underscores` and SQL keywords `UPPER CASE`

+For example,

+    UPDATE my_table SET name = 5;

 # How to read data from Postgresql with Python